 This PDF has a QR code to a multi language recycling guide to help you make the correct choices. click here...

 Inefficient older equipment if recycled responsibly, not only ensures that it’s disposed of properly, it can also help to conserve energy and earn you money.
 Find out how click here…

 For more information on recycling refrigerators/freezers and a possible $75 rebate plus "Contactless Pickup" click here...

 "COMPOSTING IS EASY AND HELPS REDUCE GREENHOUSE GASES - Earth Machine Compost Bin Purchase Incentive is available to HRMC member-Towns.
-Place your order by calling HRMC at 413-685-5498 or by emailing HRMC at email@example.com with the following information: name, full address, and phone number.
-The deadline for pre-order is March 31, 2023 end of day.
+Place your order by calling HRMC at 413-685-5498 or by emailing HRMC at firstname.lastname@example.org with the following information: name, full address, and phone number.
+The deadline for pre-order is extended to April 15, 2023 end of day.
 For more information click here...

 The new state rule (Massachusetts State Regulation 310.CMR.19.017) requires mattresses to be kept out of the trash so they can be recycled.

 Open: Wed and Sat 9 AM – 4 PM

 Program takes effect on November 1, 2022.
 Open to all 10 member Towns.
 Mattresses and box spring will be recycled with the contracted processor, Raw Materials Recovery, Inc.